babblevoice/tino/README.md

 Specifically:

 - any HTML file in static/ with a name of the form type.page.html is a template to be populated with values from the content subdirectory of that type, e.g. blog.news.item.html from files in content/blog/news/; one output file is to be generated per file in the subdirectory, each named for the source content file, e.g. content/blog/news/post1.md becoming blog/news/post1.html
-- any HTML file in partials/ with a name of the form type.item.description.html is a template to be populated with values from the content subdirectory of that type, e.g. blog.news.item.li.html from files in content/blog/news/, before being inserted one or more times, e.g. to provide a list in which each `li` element summarises one content item
+- any HTML file in partials/ with a name of the form [type.]item.description.html is a template to be populated with values from the content subdirectory of that type, if the type is present, e.g. blog.news.item.li.html from files in content/blog/news/, before being inserted one or more times, e.g. to provide a list in which each `li` element summarises one content item; if no type is present in the name, this is provided in the item inclusion syntax by prefixing the name with the type followed by a colon (':'), e.g. `<== type:item.description.html`
 - any HTML file in static/ with a name of the form type.list.html is a template to be completed with the content of one `.item` file in partials/, each `.item` generated once per file in the content subdirectory of that type, e.g. blog.news.list.html relates to files in content/blog/news/; one output file is to be generated per page of the paginated list, each currently named `page-` plus the page number, e.g. content/blog/news/page-1.html for the first

 ##### Additional values

-The following values are available for use in `.item` templates:
+In addition to values provided in the meta section of the content file (see [Content file values](#content-file-values) above), the following are available for use in `.item` templates:

 - `image` - the URL of the first image on its own line in the body of the content file
-- `intro` - the first non-heading, non-image line of the body of the content file
+- `intro` - the first non-heading, non-image line of the body of the content file, converted from Markdown to HTML, with any `a` element `href` value removed
+- `body` - the body of the content file, converted from Markdown to HTML
 - `href` - the URL of the output file

+The following values are available for use in files applying `.item` templates, excluding `.list` templates, for the purpose of populating control elements:

+- `.available` - the total number of content files of the type, preceded with the dot-separated type, e.g. blog.news.available
+- `.remaining` - the number of content files of the type not used in the file, preceded with the dot-separated type, e.g. blog.news.remaining

 The following values are available for use in `.list` templates for the purpose of populating control elements: